Synerty/synerty-peek/docs/development/learn_plugin_development/LearnPluginDevelopment_AddDocs.rst

 Docstring Format
 ````````````````

-This extension :file:`sphinx.ext.atuodoc`, can import the modules you are documenting,
+This extension :file:`sphinx.ext.autodoc`, can import the modules you are documenting,
 and pull in documentation from docstrings in a semi-automatic way.

 .. warning:: autodoc imports the modules to be documented.
 If any modules have side